Volant Spatula

 In 2000, McConkey finally started talking to the designers at Volant about his reverse/reverse concept, bringing Turner his notes that included a page of surfboard reviews.
-Turner and fellow Volant engineer Ryan Carroll were the only people interested in pursing this concept with McConkey amidst a company financial crisis, so in the summer of 2001 they hand-built four pairs of concept Spatula skis in their spare time at the original Volant factory in Wheat Ridge, CO.
+Turner and fellow Volant engineer Ryan Carroll were the only people interested in pursuing this concept with McConkey amidst a company financial crisis, so in the summer of 2001 they hand-built four pairs of concept Spatula skis in their spare time at the original Volant factory in Wheat Ridge, CO.
 The prototypes were much lighter than the production skis.
 These concept Spatulas featured the full stainless steel cap that Volant was known for, with the stainless steel extending down the sidewalls to the ski's edge.
-The prototype is reported to measure, in width, 125 at the tip, 130 at the waist, and 120 at the tail, which is slightly wider than the production ski.
+The prototypes are reported to measure, in width, 125 at the tip, 130 at the waist, and 120 at the tail, which is slightly wider than the production ski.

 McConkey took possession of the first prototype in August of 2001 and flew to New Zealand with them for a film project.
 While other professional skiers flailed in the wet heavy snow, McConkey reported enthusiastically back to Turner how well the ski performed.
 Turner filed a provisional patent for the Spatula under his, Carroll's, and McConkey's names.

+Although McConkey filmed a segment for the ski movie "Focused" (2003) with a pair of waterskis mounted under alpine bindings, this was filmed after the prototypes were developed and after the production Spatulas were available.